New Cross Gate railway station: London Brighton and South Coast Railway station

 The line through the station was electrified in 1928 by the Southern Railway using the third rail system, although the majority of services continued to be steam hauled until the electrification of the Brighton main line in 1932.

-East London Railway Station
+East London Railway station

-On 7 December 1869 a separate station for East London Railway services was opened adjacent to the London, Brighton & South Coast Railway station.
+On 7 December 1869 a separate station for East London Railway services was opened adjacent to the London, Brighton and South Coast Railway's station.
 It was closed on 1 September 1886 when services were diverted to the LB&SCR station.
 Soon after closure the station was demolished and the land used for sidings.

 East London Railway

 The East London Railway (ELR) was owned by a consortium of railway companies.
 Passenger services were operated by the LB&SCR between Croydon and Liverpool Street, and from 1884 by the District Railway between New Cross (Gate) and Shoreditch.
 LB&SCR services ceased on 31 March 1913, when the line was electrified using the fourth rail system and thereafter all passenger services were operated by the Metropolitan Railway.
 For the opening of the ELR a separate ELR station was built in 1869 adjacent to the LB&SCR station.
 It was closed in 1876 and the trains were diverted to the adjacent LB&SCR station.
 It was reopened in 1884 for additional Metropolitan District Railway services only for it to close two years later.
 The ELR station was then demolished around 1900 and the site used for sidings.

 In 1933 the Metropolitan railway was taken over by the London Passenger Transport Board, which operated services as part of the London Transport Metropolitan line.
 London Transport was superseded by Transport for London (TfL).